Moon Jae-in: Homophobia controversy

 Moon was criticized for homophobic comments he made in a televised presidential debate for the 2017 presidential election, where Moon said he opposed homosexuality, in response to conservative candidate Hong Jun-pyo's remarks that gay soldiers were a source of weakness in the South Korean military.
 Moon's remark prompted immediate criticism during the debate from Sim Sang-jung, the sole presidential candidate to support LGBT rights and a member of the left wing Justice Party.
-The conservative remark also prompted outrage from gay rights activists, considering Moon's representation as the leading liberal candidate and former human rights lawyer.
-Some of Moon's supporters dismissed the comments as a necessity to win, as South Koreans tend to be conservative in social issues.
-Moon later backtracked on his original comments, clarifying that he believes there should be no discrimination based on sexual orientation while opposing legalizing same-sex marriage.
+The discriminatory remark also prompted outrage from gay rights activists, with some finding it especially unacceptable considering Moon being the leading liberal candidate and a former human rights lawyer.
+Some of Moon's supporters dismissed the comments as a tact to win, as South Koreans tend to be conservative on social issues.
+Moon later backtracked on his original comments, clarifying that he believes there should be no discrimination based on sexual orientation, while at the same time opposing legalizing same-sex marriage.